Bangsamoro: Languages

 The Moro and Lumad speak their native languages.
 Non-native languages spoken are Ilocano, Chabacano, Hiligaynon, Cebuano, and Tagalog, of which the latter two serve as lingua francas.
 This is the case for Cebuano because of the mass arrival of Cebuano settlers to Mindanao.
 Tausug are at ease in speaking Cebuano, because both Tausug and Cebuano are Visayan languages.
 Chabacano may be the lingua franca of the natives in Sulu Archipelago, along with Tagalog, but it is the main lingua franca in Basilan.
 Many locals and barter traders in Sulu Archipelago can also speak Sabah Malay (see Malay language in the Philippines).

 Government

-Between the ratification of the BOL and the inauguration of its first permanent government in 2025, the BTA will head the region.
-After the ratification of the BOL, the Bangsamoro Transition Commission (BTC) begins to transition the ARMM into the BARMM.
+Between the ratification of the BOL and the inauguration of its first permanent government in 2026, the BTA will head the region.
+After the ratification of the BOL, the Bangsamoro Transition Commission (BTC) began to transition the ARMM into the BARMM.